ahlaulhee/term-portfolio/README.md

 ## Usage

-Now that the portfolio is installed you can run it locally.
+Now that the portfolio dependencies are installed you can run the project locally.

 ```sh
 pnpm run dev
 ```

+## ToDos

+- [ ] Add fancy animations on modal mounting
+- [ ] Add fancy notifications when submitting a message through contact form
+- [ ] Make the modals responsive to the user's screen
+- [ ] Let the user be able to open multiple modals (createPortal ?)